Rapptz/discord.py/docs/api.rst

         .. versionadded:: 1.7
     .. attribute:: thread_created

-        The system message denoting that a thread has been created
+        The system message denoting that a thread has been created.
+This is only sent if the thread has been created from an older message.
+The period of time required for a message to be considered old cannot be relied upon and is up to Discord.

         .. versionadded:: 2.0
     .. attribute:: reply